Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Model and Problem Formulation

 \subsubsection{Vertex Coloring on Conflict Graphs}

-For the TIM setting with a specified message set, the {\em message conflict graph} is a graph with vertices being messages and edges between two vertices if the two messages are conflicting with one another.
-The two messages are conflicting if (1) they originate from the same source, (2) intend for the same destination, or (3) one source interferes the other destination.
+For the TIM setting with a specified message set, the {\em message conflict graph} is defined to be a graph with vertices which represent messages and edges between two vertices if the two messages have a conflict with each other.
+Two messages have a conflict if (1) they originate from the same source, (2) they intend for the same destination, or (3) one source interferes the other destination.

-It is shown in \cite[Lemma 1]{yi2018tdma} that, for any network topology graph $G$, the square of its line graph, $G_e^2$, is its message conflict graph.
-If $G$ is weakly chordal, then $G_e^2$ is also weakly chordal \cite{cameron2003finding}.
-For chordal networks, the network topology $G$ is a chordal bipartite graph, which is also a weakly chordal graph, so that the message conflict graph $G_e^2$ is also weakly chordal.
-Given such graph properties, \cite{yi2018tdma} shows that vertex coloring on $G_e^2$ is the information-theoretically optimal coding scheme for the all-unicast TIM problem in chordal networks.
+{ It is shown in \cite[Lemma 1]{yi2018tdma} that, for any network topology graph $T$, the square of its line graph, $T_e^2$, is its message conflict graph.
+Note that if $T$ is weakly chordal, then $T_e^2$ is also weakly chordal \cite{cameron2003finding}.
+For chordal networks, its network topology $T$ which is a chordal bipartite graph is a weakly chordal graph, so that the message conflict graph $T_e^2$ is also weakly chordal.
+More specifically, if the network topology $T$ is a biconvex bipartite graph (corresponding to a convex network \cite{maleki2013optimality}), then the message conflict graph $T_e^2$ is a chordal graph. }

+Given such graph properties, \cite{yi2018tdma} shows that vertex coloring on $T_e^2$, equivalently TDMA on $T$, is the information-theoretically optimal coding scheme for the all-unicast TIM problem in chordal networks. { As shown in Fig.~\ref{fig:graph_trans}, the clique number of the message conflict graph, as well as the chromatic number due to perfect graph, represents the maximum number of messages that cannot be transmitted simultaneously in the network topology graph.
+That is, the messages should be scheduled at four distinct time slots for interference management. }

-In what follows, our focus will be placed on vertex coloring on the message conflict graph $G_e^2$.
-For notational simplicity, let us denote hereafter by $G \gets G_e^2$.
+In what follows, our focus will be placed on vertex coloring on the message conflict graph $T_e^2$.
+For notational simplicity, let us denote hereafter by $G \eqdef T_e^2$ as the message conflict graph.